Norway Rat (Rattus norvegicus) Identification Page

 How much service is typically required?

-SEE Pest and Lawn Solutions uses targeted, prescriptive treatments that could require only one treatment or a series of treatments.
+SEE Pest Control uses targeted, prescriptive treatments that could require only one treatment or a series of treatments.
 How much service is required often depends on the severity of the initial infestation.
-Rest assured that SEE Pest and Lawn Solutions professionals will not quit until the Norway rat population is eradicated.
+Rest assured that SEE Pest Control professionals will not quit until the Norway rat population is eradicated.
 To schedule a Norway rat control appointment, call us today at 610-287-9804.
 Get professional care, gain peace of mind, and SEE lasting results.